-If you have fallen behind on your payments and facing an vehicle repossession, our attorneys are here to help you halt the repossession act and get your finances back on track.
-When you’re threatened with repossession, there’s still a chance to keep your assets by filing for Chapter 13 bankruptcy.
+Have you have fallen behind on your car payments and face vehicle repossession?
+Our attorneys are here to help you through the process of stopping vehicle repossession.
+When you’re threatened with repossession, there’s still a chance to keep your assets by filing for bankruptcy.

-When you fall behind on car payments or can no longer afford your loan, you may begin to receive harassing calls from debt collectors who threaten to repossess your vehicle.
+When you fall behind on car payments or can no longer afford your loan, you may begin to receive harassing calls from debt collectors.
+Unfortunately, they are most likely threatening to repossess your vehicle.
 Once repossessed, your timetable to recover your vehicle is short.
 In the event that your car is taken away, you have as few as 15 days to recover it before the creditor is able to resell it or send it to auction.

 If you are falling behind on your car payments or your car has already been repossessed, it is important to get help as soon as possible.
 Our law firm can help you keep your vehicle and understand your debt relief options so you can avoid this circumstance all together.